teammatehunt/checkmate/README.md

 # Setup credentials

 Copy `SECRETS.template.yaml` to `SECRETS.yaml`.
 You will need to populate its values.

+To override values in `prod.default.env`, copy `prod.override.template.env` to `prod.override.env` and update its values.

 ## Google Drive credentials